Analysis | What If Fox News Viewers Watched CNN Instead?

 It’s a slightly different question how watching Fox affects someone’s views of the day-to-day controversies of politics.
 One view is that Fox is such an echo chamber that it can’t possibly be changing minds.
 Only committed conservatives, the theory goes, would bother to tune in to Sean Hannity or Tucker Carlson, so what difference could it make what they say?

-A pretty big difference, as it turns out, according to a new study by political scientists David Broockman of Stanford and Joshua Kalla of Yale.
+A pretty big difference, as it turns out, according to a new study by political scientists David Broockman of the University of California at Berkeley and Joshua Kalla of Yale.
 The research offers a much more granular look at the impact of Fox on its viewers, thanks to reliance on a resource-intensive experiment, rather than the broad aggregates of that earlier paper.

 Broockman and Kalla recruited a sample of regular Fox News viewers and paid a subset of them to watch CNN instead.
 (Compliance was enforced with some news quizzes, for which additional compensation was offered.)
 Then the treatment group of switchers and the control group of non-switchers took three waves of surveys about the news.